aergoio/aergoscan/README.md

 ### Reindex meta db

-The backend contains a database for blockchain meta data.
+This contains an indexer that syncs a database with blockchain meta data.
 It attempts to sync correctly even during reorganizations, but sometimes it can fail.
-In that case you can resync the database using by starting the backend with `AERGOSCAN_REINDEX=true`.
+In that case you can resync the database by starting the indexer with `AERGOSCAN_REINDEX=true`.

     AERGOSCAN_REINDEX=true docker-compose up